Substance Use

 • Visual impairment, including the threat of permanent vision loss (blindness)

-• Alcohol poisoning, which can lead to long-term kidney and liver damage
+• Alcohol poisoning, which can lead to long-term kidney and liver damage (10)

 In addition to the above risks, the CDC warns that drinking hand sanitizer can be lethal.
+(11)

-Signs of Hand Sanitizer Consumption
+Signs and Side Effects of Consumption

 If you’re worried that someone has consumed hand sanitizer, there are some signs that you should look for: